The 2023 ANIMAZEMENT AMV Contest Guidelines

 4. Footage used must be primarily from an anime, video game, or Japanese live-action source.
 You may use multiple video sources.
 Please list all video sources on the entry form.

-5. Audio should be primarily music, without excessive dialog or narration.
+5. Audio should be primarily music, without excessive dialogue or narration.
 You may use multiple audio sources.
 If you use more than one song, or non-song audio sources, include each of them in the appropriate space on the entry form.
 Some spoken parts are acceptable given the context of your video (i.e. if you are making a Parody or Trailer-style AMV).

 6. No subtitles from fansubs or commercial releases.
 Subtitles that you add yourself are okay.